KDE/digikam-doc/image_editor/effects_tools.rst

     The digiKam Image Editor Distortion FX Tool

-These are the distorting effects available:
+The distorting effects provided by this tool include:

     - **Fish Eyes**: warps the photograph around a 3D spherical shape to reproduce the common photograph 'Fish Eyes' effect.